zink-lang/zink/README.md

 # Zink

-> This project is under development, plz DO NOT use it in production.
+> This project is still under development, plz DO NOT use it in production.

 [![zink][version-badge]][version-link]
 [![ci][ci-badge]][ci-link]